MPGoetz/PX-EsLint/README.md

 This bundle works with other module systems and sets the name given as a window global.
 This way we can load the bundle as a global variable in the code-mirror later.

-To bundle `b2e_converter`, run the following command.
-The name of the global variable of the bundle is `babelToEspree`.
+To bundle `babelParser.js`, run the following command.
+The name of the global variable of the bundle is `babelParser`.
 ```
 npm run bundle
 ```